-Syria war: UN Security Council to vote on Aleppo ceasefire
+Syria war: Russia, China vote against Aleppo ceasefire

 Twenty-four people were killed and more than 85 wounded in eastern Aleppo on Sunday in airstrikes and shelling, according to the Aleppo Media Center activist group.

-Separately, in the nearby province of Idlib, another 67 people were killed and 80 injured Sunday in airstrikes that targeted residential areas, marketplaces and schools, according to the self-styled Syrian Civil Defence rescue group, also known as the White Helmets.
+In the nearby province of Idlib, another 67 people were killed and 80 injured Sunday in airstrikes that targeted residential areas, marketplaces and schools, according to the self-styled Syrian Civil Defence rescue group, also known as the White Helmets.

 The regime now holds some 60% of eastern Aleppo, making swift gains since breaking through rebel defense lines.